 Which Test Are Used To Detect Cannabis In The Body?

-The most relevant factor to bear in mind when asking how long does weed stay in your system is the type of marijuana drug test.
-There are several ways of testing, although some are more commonly used than others.
+The most relevant factor to bear in mind when asking how long weed stays in your system is the type of drug test.
+There are several ways of testing, although some are more common than others.

 How Long Does Marijuana Stay In Your Blood?

-If you are going to take a blood test for the presence of marijuana, you will probably be asking how long does weed stay in your blood?
+If you take a blood test, you will probably ask how long weed stays in your blood?
 When blood testing is carried out for cannabis use, it is testing for the active component THC.
-The prominent question here is how long does THC stay in your blood?

 How Long Does Weed Stay In Your Urine?